upvestco/http-signature-examples/Java/simple-signing-demo/README.md

 - You have Java 21 or later installed on your machine.
 - You have generated an ECDSA private / public key pair according to [our signature tutorial](https://docs.upvest.co/tutorials/implementing_http_signatures_v15#ecdsa).
-  (The code example does not support Ed25519 signatures yet.)
+  (This code example does not support Ed25519 signatures yet.)
 - You have shared the public key with Upvest and have received a set of API credentials from Upvest.